Aditya-Asthana/data_structures_project/README.md

 First, paste the following command in your terminal to download our program: "git clone https://github.com/Aditya-Asthana/data_structures_project.git".
 Our project uses a clang++ and a Makefike to compile, so we build and run the executable with the following method.

-Use "cd Build" in the terminal to get to our build folder.
+Use "cd build" in the terminal to get to our build folder.

 Run "make" in your terminal.
 This will create the main executable.